ygtreceee/Note/AI/如何为ChatGPT写提示词.md

 So in the development of large language models or LLMs, there have been broadly two types of LLMs, which I'm going to refer to as **base LLMs** and **instruction tuned LLMs**.

-So base OMS has been trained to predict the next word based on text training data.
+So base LLM has been trained to predict the next word based on text training data.
 Often trained on a large amount of data from the internet and other sources to figure out what's the next most likely word to follow.
 So for example, if you were to prompt this "once upon a time there was a unicorn", it may complete this, that is it may predict the next several words are "That live in a magical forest with all unicorn friends".
 But if you were to prompt this with "what is the capital of France", then based on what articles on the internet might have, it's quite possible that a base LLMs will complete this with "What is France's largest city", "what is France's population" and so on.
 Because articles on the internet could quite plausibly be lists of quiz questions about the country of France.

 In contrast, an instruction tuned LLMs, which is where a lot of momentum of LLMs research and practice has been going.
 An instruction tuned LLMs has been trained to follow instructions, so if you were to ask it "what is the capital of France" is much more likely to output something like the capital of France is Paris.